GaryM02/fyp_repo/TDD.md

 ### Background

-The widespread use of the internet for health-related inquiries began in the late 1990s with the rise of search engines and websites offering medical advice.
-Early platforms like WebMD and health-focused forums became popular sources for the public to seek information about symptoms, treatments, and medical conditions.
-However, the open nature of the web also led to the proliferation of unverified and potentially misleading medical content.
+Internet-based health inquiries began in the late 1990s, driven by search engines and websites like WebMD, which became popular for information on symptoms, treatments, and conditions.
+However, this open access also led to a rise in unverified medical content.
+Concerns over accuracy prompted initiatives in the early 2000s, such as the Health on the Net Foundation's certification for trustworthy sites.
+Yet, the rapid growth of social media in the mid-2000s, with platforms like Facebook and YouTube, further complicated the credibility of health information.

-As internet usage grew, so did concerns over the accuracy and credibility of online medical information.
-In the early 2000s, efforts were made to establish guidelines for trustworthy health information.
-Institutions such as the Health on the Net Foundation (HON) created certification systems to identify reputable medical websites.
-However, these efforts faced limitations in scale and enforcement, especially as user-generated content exploded with the advent of social media and health forums.

-The rapid growth of platforms like Facebook, Reddit, and YouTube in the mid-2000s introduced new challenges.
-These platforms enabled users to share personal experiences, often mixing anecdotal evidence with scientific information, making it difficult for laypersons to discern credible sources.
-Misinformation about vaccines, treatments, and diseases became more widespread, creating significant public health risks.

-In response, the scientific community began exploring automated solutions to assess the credibility of online information.
-Early approaches relied on rule-based systems and keyword matching to filter out unreliable content, but these systems struggled with the complexity and nuance of medical language.
-The introduction of machine learning in the late 2010s brought advancements in natural language processing (NLP), enabling more sophisticated models to analyze text and context.
-Models like BERT and SciBERT, designed specifically for scientific literature, offered new opportunities to evaluate the trustworthiness of online medical content with greater accuracy.

-At the same time, explainability in AI gained importance, particularly in domains like healthcare, where users needed to understand and trust the rationale behind AI-driven decisions.
-Explainable AI (XAI) techniques like LIME and SHAP emerged, enabling AI systems to provide transparent and interpretable predictions.

-Despite these advances, no comprehensive tool had been widely adopted to assess the trustworthiness of medical information across diverse platforms in real-time.
-This gap, combined with the increasing volume of health misinformation, especially during events like the COVID-19 pandemic, underscored the need for a robust, explainable solution that could support users in evaluating medical information online.
+The scientific community responded by developing automated tools for evaluating online content.
+Early rule-based systems lacked nuance, but advancements in machine learning in the late 2010s improved text analysis.
+Models like BERT and SciBERT helped assess medical information more accurately, while explainable AI techniques, such as LIME and SHAP, provided transparency in AI-driven decisions.

-This project seeks to address that gap by leveraging the latest AI and XAI technologies to create an accessible, real-time trustworthiness prediction system for online text-based medical content.
+Despite progress, no comprehensive tool exists to assess health information trustworthiness across platforms in real time.
+This project aims to fill that gap using advanced AI and explainable AI to create a reliable, real-time credibility assessment tool for online medical content.

 ### Out of Scope